 In consideration of the nature of the products sold by the Company, no investment risk is taken by the Company on behalf of policyholders.
 The policyholders bear the investment risk in relation to linked assets and the Company's role is to manage policyholders' assets in accordance with the investment policies established for each internal fund.
-Shareholders' own fund assets are invested in cash and monetary mutual funds with an aim to have high liquidity and to preserve the capital position of the Company.
-The return from shareholders' asset in 2023 was €972k (2k in 2022).
+Shareholders' own fund assets are primarily invested in cash and monetary mutual funds with an aim to have high liquidity and to preserve the capital position of the Company.
+The Company also invests an insignificant amount of shareholders' own fund assets in Azimut group alternative instruments, as part of a broader group strategy.
+The return from shareholders' asset in 2024 was €3,779k (€972k in 2023).